|

 Historically, Chinese philosophy has gone through four periods: (1) the classical, (2) the neo-Daoist and Buddhist, (3) the neo-Confucian, and (4) the modern.

-Chinese Philosophy: Overview of History | Internet ...
+Chinese Philosophy: Overview of History - Internet Encyclopedia of ...

 Because of the prominence of Confucian thought both in China and in the early encounter of Western philosophy with Chinese philosophy, it was often said that Chinese thought is only socio-political or ethico-moral in its interests.